 Eboni Howard

-Eboni Howard is a managing researcher at AIR with over 24 years of experience in the areas of early childhood and family support, as well as program administration and management.
-Dr. Howard has served as a senior advisor, principal investigator, or project director for over 38 projects.
-She is nationally recognized for her expertise in early childhood development and using mixed-method evaluation approaches.
+Eboni Howard is a managing researcher and the early childhood portfolio lead in the Learning Supports Program.
+Dr. Howard has over 32 years of experience in the areas of early childhood and family support, as well as program administration and management.
+She has served as a senior advisor, principal investigator, or project director for dozens of projects.
+She is nationally recognized for her expertise in early childhood development and mixed-method program evaluation approaches, including ethnography, focus groups, quasi-experimental designs, and random-controlled trials.
+She also serves as a consultant and technical assistant on early childhood program and policy initiatives.

-Dr. Howard has presented extensively on early childhood topics and has served on a number of advisory boards, including the Illinois’s Early Learning Council and First 5 LA Research Advisory Committee.
-Dr. Howard is well known for her eloquent, engaging, and informative presentations, having provided more than 60 presentations in her career to various audiences.
-She also served on the National Research Council’s Committee on Developmental Outcomes and Assessments for Young Children that published Early Childhood Assessment: Why, What and How.
+Dr. Howard has presented extensively on early childhood topics and has served on a number of state and federal advisory committees and review boards.
+She is well known for her eloquent, engaging, and informative presentations, having provided more than 60 presentations in her career to various audiences.

 Ph.D., Human Development and Social Policy, Northwestern University